French Income Tax

 - Special French Tax Advantages for foreigners coming to work in France (Impatrié)

 Although France has a reputation for high taxes, income tax is generally no higher than many other developed countries - in particular for couples.
-Certain “excessive” increases proposed by President Hollande were rejected by the Conseil Constitutionnel - showing that no French government has unlimited freedom to tax its citizens.
+Past attempts to propose “excessive” increases have always been rejected by the Conseil Constitutionnel - showing that no French government has unlimited freedom to tax its citizens.

-President Macron hopes to reduce unemployment by encouraging entrepreneurs and small businesses.
-His stated objective is to therefore to reduce taxes on those that create wealth and invest in the economy - a major change from the past.
+President Macron is aiming to reduce unemployment by encouraging entrepreneurs and small businesses - including lower taxes for those that create wealth and invest in the economy - a major change from the past.

 The key increase is in social charges - which rise from 15.5% to 17.2%.

 The key reduction is a new (optional) “flat tax” (taux forfaitaire unique) for all financial income (interest, dividends, capital gains, assurance vie withdrawals, ...) aimed at encouraging private investment.
-Whereas President Hollande only taxed financial income at your top band rate (up to 45% + 15.5% social charges, so potentially over 60%), Macron proposes an alternative fixed rate of 12.8% (+17.2% social charges) - resulting in an overall “flat tax” of 30%.
-This is only of interest for higher earners - and those earning low salaries/pensions (below the first band rate of 14%) should opt out of the “flat tax”.
+Whereas previously all financial income was taxed at your top band rate (up to 45% + 15.5% social charges, so potentially over 60%), Macron now provides an alternative fixed rate of 12.8% (+17.2% social charges) - resulting in an overall “flat tax” of 30%.

-Despite the advantages of the new flat tax, longer-term savings should still be wrapped within an assurance vie (French life assurance policy) or similar French-recognised wrapper - allowing gains and income to roll up inside without being taxed until withdrawn.
+Despite the advantages of the new flat tax, for most higher-rate tax-payers longer-term savings should still be wrapped within an assurance vie (French life assurance policy) or similar French-recognised wrapper - allowing gains and income to roll up inside without being taxed until withdrawn.

 All those living in France should note that foreign financial income (bank interest, dividends, gains, etc) must still be declared and the 30% flat tax paid “on account” by the 15th of the month following receipt (whereas income arising within French banks will automatically be declared and the flat tax paid on account for you).
 This is mandatory except for those below the specified income thresholds (see below).